Here's another eye opener in war against black people.

 But the researchers did not believe racial prejudice was entirely to blame.
 After all, black participants also displayed an empathy gap toward other blacks.
 What could possibly be the explanation for why black people’s pain is underestimated?

-additional experiments, the researchers studied participants’ assumptions about adversity and privilege.
+It turns out assumptions about what it means to be black—in terms of social status and hardship—may be behind the bias.
+In additional experiments, the researchers studied participants’ assumptions about adversity and privilege.
 The more privilege assumed of the target, the more pain the participants perceived.
 Conversely, the more hardship assumed, the less pain perceived.
 The researchers concluded that “the present work finds that people assume that, relative to whites, blacks feel less pain because they have faced more hardship.”

 This gives us some insight into how racial disparities are created—and how they are sustained.
 First, there is an underlying belief that there is a single black experience of the world.
 Because this belief assumes blacks are already hardened by racism, people believe black people are less sensitive to pain.
 Because they are believed to be less sensitive to pain, black people are forced to endure more pain.